-The first is simple, that being to get a better hub.
+The first is simple – use a good quality hub from a reputable brand.
 I would recommend anything that Apple sells themselves (or any other brands that can be found on their store).
 If you’re on a budget but still want a relatively high-quality hub, check out the Anker 8-in-1 hub which we’ve reviewed previously.

 By using a high-quality USB-C hub, you’re able to guarantee that this packet exchange is going to be as reliable as possible, while also being able to claim any potential damage on warranty (depending on the hub and manufacturer).